moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 Under the Sick Pay Law amendment an team member suffering from a malignant disease (i.e cancer) or a condition that requires regular dialysis treatments, or who recovered from such a disease, is eligible for full sick pay (100%) from the first day of absence, if on leave from work to receive care or undergo periodic examinations for that condition. (up to a maximum of 90 days).
 Team members must provide a medical certificate from a medical professional confirming the necessity of treatment or examination because of the condition.

-Sick Leave runs concurrently with GitLab's Sick Leave policy.
+If eligible, sick Leave runs concurrently with GitLab's Sick Leave policy and offers supplemental wages for the first 25 working days.
 Team members must notify their manager of any sick time usage, and then enter the time away into Time Off by Deel by selecting the label `Out Sick`.
 If a team member is out sick for more than 5 working days, they must contact the Absence Management Team (leaves@gitlab.com).

 ### Maternity Leave